tayruxin/tp/docs/DeveloperGuide.md

 #### Implementation
 The `Deadline` class implements the `java.lang.Comparable` interface, which provides a natural ordering of deadlines.
-The sort feature leverages the fact that the `Deadline` field in a `Company` object is comparable and uses the Java `Comparator` interface to sort companies based on their deadlines.
+The sort feature leverages the fact that the `Deadline` parameter in a `Company` object is comparable and uses the Java `Comparator` interface to sort companies based on their deadlines.

 The sequence diagram below illustrates the execution of the SortCommand, when it is called with a `sortOrder` that can